gruntwork-io/cloud-nuke/README.md

 - Deleting all ECS services in an AWS account
 - Deleting all EKS clusters in an AWS account
 - Deleting all RDS DB instances in an AWS account
+- Deleting all S3 buckets in an AWS account - except for buckets tagged with Key=cloud-nuke-excluded Value=true
 - Deleting all default VPCs in an AWS account
 - Revoking the default rules in the un-deletable default security group of a VPC